 Babiš refuses to pay back any money.
-And in yet another subsidy fraud case, he fired the Justice minister to evade criminal prosecution after he was under police investigation.
+In yet another subsidy fraud case, he fired the Justice minister to evade criminal prosecution after he was under police investigation.

 Update 5 June 2019

 On 4 June, 120,000 people protested in Prague for the resignation of the Prime Minister, the biggest protest since the Velvet Revolution of 1989.
-Already 371.445 Czechs signed an online petition for the dismissal of Babiš.
-On that day, the detailed 71-page audit report of the European Commission was at the top of the agenda of the Czech Parliament.
+371.445 Czechs signed an online petition for the dismissal of Babiš.
+Also on 4 June, the detailed 71-page audit report of the European Commission was at the top of the agenda of the Czech Parliament.
 Five opposition parties tried to increase the pressure to enforce a vote of no confidence against the government.

 ‘If a prime minister had been in Babiš’s situation ten years ago, he would not have lasted 24 hours longer,’ said the leader of the largest opposition party, ODS.
 ‘We do not want citizens to be forced to pay for the Prime Minister’s illegal activities and citizens to feed the subsidy giant’, said the leader of the Pirate Party, the second largest opposition party.